HaldInc/HaldInc.github.io/Filament roller 2021/Filament_roller.md

 ### Section analysis:
 <img src="section analysis.jpg" alt="drawing" width="50%"/>

-### 3D printing parts:
+### Parts:
 All the black parts are 3D printed in matte black filament.
 The 608 ball bearings are press-fitted.
 The tube is cut from PVC.
+Ø8mm aluminium rod.

 <img src="Parts.jpg" alt="drawing" width="50%"/>